The Super Hero Genre is Dead… Long Live Super Heroes!

 Again, I’m not saying it can’t be done… I’m just saying it’s absolutely ice skating uphill… in a very large crowd, wearing a hundred pound backpack… on the day Deadpool 2 is opening.

-Interestingly enough, I just did a review on an indy script.
+Interestingly enough, I just did a review on an indie script.
 And I actually, recommended to the writer/creator that he get his cast of main characters into some spandex.
 He needed to “super hero them up”… yeah, I actually told him that.

-You see this creator’s script called for a group of everyday people fighting crime (to simplify things) BUT the story had each character pegged with a codename.
+You see this creator’s script called for a group of everyday people fighting crime (to simplify things) but the story had each character pegged with a codename.
 You know like Anvil, Lady X, the Professor… this type of thing.
 So these guys and gals dressed in regular clothes were going around dishing it out to the baddies.

 It was all a bit too… mundane… (There’s that nemesis word of mine).